AI in Tableau and Trust

 It’s important that your data stays safe while you innovate with new technology.
-With Tableau AI, we keep Trust as the #1 value, and we strive to make sure your data is secure while also creating experiences that are accurate and safe.
+With AI in Tableau, we keep Trust as the #1 value, and we strive to make sure your data is secure while also creating experiences that are accurate and safe.

 To keep your data secure, Salesforce has agreements in place with Large Language Model (LLM) providers, like OpenAI.
 Organizations can leverage generative AI capabilities without their private data being used to train the LLM.